Carmen Lawrence: Transport infrastructure

 The other matter which preoccupied the Government was the ongoing construction of the Northern Suburbs Transit System, later to be known as the Joondalup line, which proceeded throughout Lawrence's term as Premier.
 She officially opened the line on 20 December 1992, with three stations on the line opening initially.
 On 21 March 1993, the other stations opened.
 The Perth City Busport (now known as Elizabeth Quay Bus Station) was opened on 30 November 1991 to centralise services travelling through the central business district.

 Easton petition

 Election defeat

 In the election held on 6 February 1993, the Lawrence government was defeated by the Liberal-National coalition and Richard Court, who had replaced Barry MacKinnon as opposition leader just a year earlier, became Premier.
 Lawrence remained as Opposition Leader until early 1994.

-In December 1993, Carmen Lawrence, Jim McGinty and Geoff Gallop joined in a petition to the High Court of Australia to challenge the franchise system for the Western Australian Legislative Council.
+In December 1993, Lawrence, Jim McGinty and Geoff Gallop joined in a petition to the High Court of Australia to challenge the franchise system for the Western Australian Legislative Council.
 The system of vote-weighting tended to favour the conservative parties and was a long-term obstacle to the ALP gaining control of the council.
 On 20 February 1996, the High Court rejected the challenge on the basis that the law was not unconstitutional.